 The other thing we should all do is enable automatic updates for our devices.
 This is the single most important security measure.
 A fix for the security flaw that made the ransomware attack possible was released months before the ransomware happened; those who were infected were users that didn’t update their software, and remained vulnerable.

 Please share this post with friends and family.
-And please post comments below and let me know what you think.
+And please let me know what you think.